MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/administrator-settings-for-viva-sales.md

 ### Why do I see the message "Settings are coming soon"?

 Personal settings for Viva Sales will also be accessible through the **Settings** tab, and will be launching soon.
-If you're a CRM administrator, you should already see administrator settings in the **Settings** tab, and you shouldn't see this message – check that you have the right permissions or security roles.
+If you are a CRM administrator, you should already see administrator settings in the **Settings** tab, and you should not see this message – check that you have the right permissions or security roles.
 More information: [Who can access administrator settings?](#who-can-access-administrator-settings)

 ### Can I work with administrator settings from my mobile device?

 Mobile device is currently not supported.
-You must work with administrator settings from a desktop.
+Please work with administrator settings from a desktop.

 ### Are the Dark and High Contrast themes from Teams supported?

 The Dark and High Contrast themes from Teams are currently not supported.